Openscapes/kyber/README.md

         call_number = 3)

 Then, to move this to a Google Doc and fine-tune formatting, follow these notes (as of July 14, 2022):
-- Knit the `.md` in RStudio and copy-paste the result into a Google Doc (example: 03_CallAgenda [ 2022-noaa-afsc ].
+- In RStudio, Knit (or PreviewHTML) the resulting `agenda.md` and copy-paste the result into a Google Doc (example: 03_CallAgenda [ 2022-noaa-afsc ].
 You might need to to expand the knitted preview into the browser to get it to copy/paste correctly into Google Docs
+- Select all (cmd-A) and change font to Open Sans
 - (specific to Call 3 Agenda:) Make "_opening.Rmd" part 9 point font
-- Made Header 1 font 18, bold ; update heading 1 to match (see screenshot below)
+- Made Header 1 font 18, bold; update heading 1 to match (see screenshot below)
 - Made Header 2 font 14, bold; update heading 2 to match
-- Select all (cmd-a), then:
+- Select all (cmd-A), then:
   - "add space" then "remove space **after** paragraph" throughout to make spacing a little more cozy (yes seems odd to do and undo, but it works)
   - "add space" then "remove space **before** paragraph" throughout to make spacing a little more cozy
 - Review doc and fix any further font weirdness